of CHIPPEWA VALLEY PICKLEBALL CLUB, INC.

 Section 3.
 Annual Meeting and Notice:

-The date of the annual meeting of the Corporation shall be in the month of May or June each year commencing with the year 2018, and the time and place of meeting shall be such as shall be fixed by the Board of Directors and specified in the notice which may be by email, regular mail or waiver of notice of such meeting so long as a quorum is present.
+The date of the annual meeting of the Corporation shall be in the Fall each year commencing with the year 2021, and the time and place of meeting shall be such as shall be fixed by the Board of Directors and specified in the notice which may be by email, regular mail or waiver of notice of such meeting so long as a quorum is present.
 At the annual meeting, the members shall elect persons to serve “at large” on the Board for Directors whose terms are expiring or any vacancy which has not been filled by the Board.
-Candidates for the Board may be presented by the Board’s nominating committee and the members shall be allowed to nominate additional candidates during the annual meeting.
+The Board will choose 3 Board members to serve as the Nominating Committee.
+Candidates for the Board may be presented by the Board’s Nominating Committee and the members shall be allowed to nominate additional candidates during the annual meeting.
 Voting may be conducted by voice vote or acclamation unless there is more than one candidate for each vacancy, in which case voting will be by written ballot.
 The members shall also approve the annual dues recommended by the Board at the Annual Meeting, as well as any other appropriate business for the members to consider.
 Actions considered by the members or election of Board members shall be by a majority vote of the members present so long as there is a quorum present.
 If a quorum is not present, the meeting can be adjourned and rescheduled until a quorum is present.

 Section 4.
 Special Meeting: